-When thinking about 'the curriculum,' one should keep in mind it is made up of many parts, all working in unison to provide the best possible learning experience for students.
-Curriculum represents an ongoing, ever-evolving process of constant reflection and modification to ensure the latest pedagogical practices and tools are being brought to the classroom.
-With this in mind, we can say Stamford American's curriculum is defined by several elements, including:
+A curriculum has many parts, all working together to provide students with the best possible learning experience.
+The curriculum at Stamford represents an ongoing process of reflection and innovation to ensure the latest teaching and learning tools and practices are delivered in our classrooms.

+Stamford American's curriculum includes:

-- academic standards that define knowledge and skills - key concepts and enduring understandings - essential questions to guide learning - learning activities supported by primary and secondary resources - cross disciplinary elements such as 'Approaches to Learning' traits, Learner Profile attributes and global citizenship linkages - 'approaches to teaching' strategies that guide teaching pedagogy - the style and personality of the teacher - the dynamics of the class as well as individual learners
+- academic standards that define knowledge and skills - key concepts and enduring understandings - essential questions to guide learning - learning activities supported by primary and secondary resources - cross-disciplinary elements such as 'Approaches to Learning' traits, Learner Profile attributes, and global citizenship linkages - "approaches to teaching' strategies that guide teaching pedagogy - the style and personality of the teacher - the dynamics of the class as well as individual learners